-Boasting some of the most awe striking natural beauty on the planet as well as some man made wonders, the walking and biking trails of Northern Ireland are a feast for the eyes.
-A little more pre planning is needed in the North, as the weather turn much colder than in parts of the south, especially if your heading into the higher altitudes.
+Boasting some of the most awe-striking natural beauty on the planet as well as some man-made wonders, the walking and biking trails of Northern Ireland are a feast for the eyes.
+A little more pre-planning is needed in the North, as the weather turns much colder than in parts of the south, especially if you're heading into the higher altitudes.
 Usually, thermal undergarments and a good pair of gloves will suffice, along with all your usual hiking and biking gear.

 From the famous Causeway Coast to the glens, valleys, and mountains sprinkled through the rest of Northern Ireland, there is a unique walking and hiking experience around every corner.

 An accessible six-hour walk showcases Northern Ireland's most celebrated stretch of coastline, hugging the Atlantic shore from the iconic Carrick-a-Rede rope bridge to the world-renowned Giant's causeway 10 miles west.
 As this is a linear route, two vehicles may be desirable, but regular bus services are available throughout the year.
 This represents the most enjoyable stretch of a two-day Causeway Coast Way which runs from Portstewart to Ballycastle.